 A Master & Details report is a set of tabular data that is grouped according to a master field.
 This report type is most commonly used when you have fields in your data table that have a one to many relationship.
 A good example of this is an invoice.
 For each order number in a database there will be customer information and several items with pricing information.
 A Master & Details report would be used to group the information according to order number.

 The first step in data mapping for this type is to select the columns you want to include in your report from the set mapping window in the Report Wizard.
 The left-side of the window lists all of the available columns from your query or data file, and the right-side lists the columns to be included in the report.
-Click on a column name with the mouse to select it (Ctrl+click for multiple selections) and press the add or remove buttons to add it or remove it from the report.
+Click on a column name with the mouse to select it (Ctrl+click for multiple selections) and press the or buttons to add it or remove it from the report.
 The order in which you select columns in this window is the order in which they will appear in your report.

 The second step in data mapping is to set the column options.
 There are three column options available for Master & Details reports.
 There is a drop-down menu at the bottom of the column options window.
-It is labeled primary key.
-The drop-down menu contains all of the columns that you have selected for the report.
-Selecting a column as the primary key will group the report according to that column.
-A new group will be created every time the value in the selected column changes.
+It is labeled primary key

 The top of the column options window displays a table showing all of the columns that you have selected for your report and the available options.
 The first field displays the column names.
 The second field displays the data type.
 The third field displays a check box marked visible.
 Checking or un-checking this box will make the column visible or invisible within the body of the report.
-The fourth field is the Master field field.
-Selecting a column as a Master field will place the column value in the column header instead of the data section of the report.
+The fourth field is the Master field

 A checkbox at the bottom of the data mapping window allows you to change the layout of the report.
 Checking the Side-By-Side Layout box will arrange the report so that the master section is displayed next to the details section, rather than above it.